BryanHaley/twitch-fight-pit/README.md

 Ensure the executable has permissions to write to the folder it is located in.
 (The easiest way to do this is to place somewhere in your C:\Users\\<username\> directory).

-Run `zingo-fight-pit.exe` on Windows, or on any platform `pip install -r requirements.txt` and `python zingo-fight-pit.py`
+Run `fight-pit.exe` on Windows, or on any platform `pip install -r requirements.txt` and `python fight-pit.py`

 Add a window capture in OBS for the app.